Connect with us

 Huge Win for Michael Jackson Fan as Supreme Court Rejects Sony’s Free Speech Defense in “Fake” Songs Lawsuit

-Two ‘get out of jail free’ cards, used by lawyers for Sony to avoid facing the music in a consumer...
+Two ‘get out of jail free’ cards, played by Sony Music’s legal team in an attempt to get the corporation...

 Alleged Forgeries Removed From Michael Jackson’s Online Catalog After 12 Years of Protests and a Fraud Lawsuit